-Aquamarine is tough and durable, making it an excellent choice of stone for rings and bracelets.
+Aquamarine is tough and durable, making it an excellent choice for rings and bracelets.

 To revitalize the sparkle, avoid steam cleaning or excess heat.
-Make sure to clean your birthstone jewelry with mild dish soap and use a toothbrush to scrub behind the stone where dust can collect.
+Make sure to clean aquamarine jewelry with mild dish soap and use a toothbrush to scrub behind the stone where dust can collect.

-Our friends at the American Gem Trade Association (AGTA) have a comprehensive consumer website we recommend as an excellent resource.
+If you're looking to learn more about aquamarine, our friends at the American Gem Trade Association (AGTA) have a comprehensive guide we recommend as an excellent resource.